 Analysis

-In-house vs third-party fund administration: which is best for you?
+In-house vs third-party fund administration: which is best for you

-As managers review their operating models and assess how back-office capabilities will have to change to meet the demands of a larger, more sophisticated industry, the core question they will face is whether to run fund administration offices in-house, or partner with a third-party administrator in an outsourced or co-sourced arrangement.
+As fund managers review their operating models and assess how back-office capabilities will have to change to meet the demands of a larger, more sophisticated industry, the core question they will face is whether to run fund administration offices in-house, or partner with a third-party administrator in an outsourced or co-sourced arrangement.

-In-house administration
+In-house fund administration advantages

 An in-house fund administration model does offer managers with certain advantages: